Skip to content

 Source code in rendercv/cli/printer.py

 """Return a wrapper function that handles exceptions.
+It does not exit the program

 A decorator in Python is a syntactic convenience that allows a Python to interpret